k-hench/three_seas_39/docs/index.md

 ## Before you start

-For the scripts to work, the several R packages need to be installed.
+For the scripts to work, several R packages need to be installed.

 For the nMDS and Permanova script you'll need: